fschrader1992/pyIris/README.md

 	-n/--num				Number of patches/hue angles to be shown.
 Default is 16.
 	-p/--path				Path to file with colorspace to plot circle for.
 ```

+## 5. File Structure

+You can name and store files as you like.
+You can also use the default names of files,
+containing the file creation date or, in case of subjects, its short name.

+In order to use the tool, you have to give two files.
+One provides the spectra of cones.
+It is a csv file containing (at least) the following columns, which will be found by their names:
+`wavelength`, `L`, `M` and `S`.
+If you don't want to provide your own file, you can use the file found at
+`test/resources/cone_spectra.csv`.

+The other file you need is a yaml file containing the monitor settings.
+You can use the file at `test/resources/monitor_settings.yaml` as template.